 SuCCESS Stories

 This solution has been used to manage the activity of the largest federated data and computing infrastructure in the world.
 With 340 heterogeneous data centres in 43 countries around the world the total installed capacity amounts to 435,000 logical CPU cores running 1.6 M jobs per day with 99.6% reliability.

-The solution has also been used to integrate the operational tools of the European infrastructures EGI, EUDAT, and PRACE.
+The solution is being used to integrate the operational tools of the European research infrastructures such as EGI, EUDAT and PRACE.
+This ensures that the researchers gain easier access to a wider range of infrastructures where their scientific data can be, shared, transferred and used to produce excellent science.

 Conclusion

 The EGI Federated Operations Solution contributes to the EGI strategy by implementing a secure federated data-analysis capability for the European Research Area.